EternityForest/ArduinoCogs/README.md

 ## Web features

+> twenty-one degrees and thirteen minutes-northeast and by north - main branch seventh limb east side \
+> - Poe

 Cogs includes an optional web server, powered by ESPAsyncwebserver, making it easy to extend with your own pages.

 The web server provides a small set of APIs, mostly for editing files.